-Non-school leavers are eligible to apply with a Queensland OP1 to 15 (or an equivalent ATAR, IB).
-We will use their admissions rank basis of previous secondary schooling, tertiary, bridging and preparatory studies, tertiary admissions tests or work experience and qualifications as determined by QTAC and /or Griffith University and must be eligible for and accepted into a degree program within Griffith University commencing in trimester 1 2019.
+Applicants who are non-school leavers are eligible to apply with a Queensland ATAR 98.85 - 62.55 (or an equivalent OP, IB).
+Their admissions rank basis of previous secondary schooling, tertiary, bridging and preparatory studies, tertiary admissions tests or work experience and qualifications as determined by QTAC and /or Griffith University will be used.

 What do I include in my application?